 The 220kV double circuit transmission line would provide 250MW of capacity at mine site locations east of Three Springs (plus meeting the regional load out to 2029).
 This alternative would therefore be sufficient to meet Karara's stage 1 requirements, with some spare capacity to accommodate additional prospective load growth in the Mid West.
-There would be insufficient capacity to meet all loads in the high case load forecast.
+There would be insufficient capacity to meet all loads in the high load forecast. scenario

 To accommodate load growth above the central load forecast, greater capacity is required.
 Initially the second side will need to be converted to 220kV and this could be as early as 2013 for the high load forecast case.
-As part of this conversion, a second transformer would be required at Neerabup or Pinjar and at Three Springs and the Emu Downs and Regans sites would need to be connected to alternative 132kV lines.
-The Emu Downs wind farm will be connected to the Pinjar-Eneabba 132kV line (a relatively simple exercise) and a new 132kV supply to Regans substation will be required (up to 20km of 132kV transmission line).
+As part of this conversion, second transformers would be required at Neerabup or Pinjar and Three Springs, and Regans substation would need to be connected to alternative 132kV lines.
+The new 132kV supply to Regans substation may require up to 20km of 132kV transmission line.

-For the high case load forecast scenario substantial additional work would be required by around 2015.
+For the high load forecast scenario substantial additional work would be required by around 2015.
 This would require the construction of another new transmission line.
 At present no route has been indentified for such a line.
 For the purposes of this study utilising the existing corridor of the 132kV inland route via Moora has been assumed.

-The net present cost of this option is \$407 M for the central case forecast or \$732 M for the high case forecast.
+The net present cost of this option is \$421 M for the central load forecast scenario or \$732 M for the high load forecast scenario.